Alexander-N-Shelton/djangoWeatherApp/README.md

 ## 🚀 Features

-✔ **Real-time Weather Data** – Displays the current temperature, humidity, and conditions.
+✔ **Real-time Weather Data** – Displays the current temperature, precipitation, and other conditions.
 ✔ **7-Day Forecast** – Get a detailed outlook for the next week.
 ✔ **Dynamic Weather Icons** – Animated SVG icons change based on the weather.
 ✔ **Sunrise & Sunset Times** – Accurate calculations based on location.
 ✔ **Location Search** – Enter any city, state, and country to fetch local weather.
-✔ **Google Geocoding API** – Converts location names into latitude/longitude.
+✔ **Geocoding API** – Converts location names into latitude/longitude.
 ✔ **Open-Meteo API** – Fetches live weather data.
+✔ **All APIs Are 100% Free** – All APIs used in this project are completely free.

 ![Django Weather Forecast Web App](images/django_weather.png)